amulyareddybaddam/TASK-Reminder/README.md

 - It shows the dashboard and it also consists of list view where all the remainders can be seen.
 - Here in the list view we can see the remainder with date, time and we can also have buttons to edit and delete the remainder.

+### Ringing Activity

+- This page pops up when the remainder is set and alarm ringing.
+- It shows the name/description of the remainder in Text View.
+- It also consists a button to dismiss the alarm which redirects to the dashboard.